+The temporary annuity is payable to the child until the child reaches a specified age in the plan, which cannot be older than 25.
 The ending of a child's temporary annuity does not affect the total monthly exclusion figured under the Simplified Method.
 The total exclusion merely needs to be reallocated at that time among the remaining beneficiaries.
 If only the surviving spouse is left drawing an annuity, the surviving spouse is entitled to the entire monthly exclusion as figured in the worksheet.

 Example.
 The facts are the same as in the example for Diane Green in the preceding discussion except that the Greens had a son, Robert, who was age 15 at the time of his father's death.
-Robert is entitled to a \$500 per month temporary annuity until he reaches age 18 (age 22, if he remains a full-time student and does not marry).
+Robert is entitled to a \$500 per month temporary annuity until he reaches age 18 (age 22, if he remains a full-time student and does not marry), as specified by the plan.

 In completing Worksheet A (not shown), Diane fills out the entries through line 4 exactly as shown in the filled-in worksheet for the earlier example.
 That is, she includes on line 1 only the amount of the annuity she herself received and she uses on line 3 the 360 factor for her age.
-After arriving at the \$100 monthly exclusion on line 4, however, Diane allocates it between her own annuity and that of her son.
+After arriving at the \$100 monthly exclusion on line 4, however,